University Laboratory High School (Urbana, Illinois): Service clubs

-Uni High's Habitat for Humanity club works with the Clarksdale, MS Habitat affiliate.
+Uni High's Habitat for Humanity club works with the Habitat affiliate in Clarksdale, Mississippi.
 They hold several fundraisers throughout the year in order to send money to Clarksdale, as well as having an annual trip to Clarksdale every February during Agora Days where students work on houses.
 The club was founded by history teacher Bill Sutton and run by him until his retirement in 2017.
 The club is now run by history teacher Ben Leff (class of 2001).
 Several Uni alums have moved to the Clarksdale area to work with Habitat for Humanity or to work in various schools and after-school programs.
 Uni High's connection to Clarksdale allowed Anja Theissen and Uni High alumni Bianca Zarahescu, class of 2007, to found Spring Initiative, a program which mentors students and prepares them for greater academic success, personal growth, and an opportunity to overcome poverty.
 Habitat and Spring host events throughout the school year for students including the Sprabitat Dodgeball Tournament and Sprabitat Haunted House.

 Uni has a Food Pantry club that volunteers at and raises money for the Wesley Food Pantry.
 The school also has a club called United for Uganda, which raises money for a grassroots organization in Uganda called Come Let's Dance.
 During the 2013-2014 school year, the club started a program through Come Let's Dance to sponsor a child in Uganda's education each year.

 Madrigals

 The madrigals are a group of student singers who perform throughout the year, most notably at the Winter Party at the end of the fall semester.
 Before the Winter Party, the madrigals typically lead students through the halls, out of their last final exam, with candles and singing.
 The group was founded in 1948 and originally consisted of twelve members but now has grown to seventeen.
 In the 1970s, the group adopted Elizabethan style attire which they still wear at their appearances.
-In 2017, music director, Richard Murphey organized a reunion of past madrigals including some singers from the 1950s.
+In 2017, music director Richard Murphy organized a reunion of past Madrigals including some singers from the 1950s.